PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 and add an optional internal `pass_metrics` summary only where the conversion session diagnostics are available without changing CLI/API artifacts.

+Managed corpus metrics now cross the subprocess boundary through an internal, opt-in path only. `lower_onnx_to_ir` has a private diagnostic sink finalized on both normal and fallback returns.
+The flatbuffer builder activates it only when `ONNX2TF_INTERNAL_PASS_METRICS_PATH` is present, writes an atomic aggregated JSON, and otherwise allocates nothing and emits no file.

+The sequential bulk runner sets that environment variable to each run's `pass_metrics.json` immediately around `subprocess.run`, restores any previous value in `finally`, and removes stale files before execution.
+Valid metrics are stored in the managed entry and aggregated into `summary.pass_metrics` across models.
+This does not add a public CLI flag, ModelIR metadata, accuracy-report field, or conversion-result key.

+Verification completed with:

+- `50 passed` for core diagnostics, private lowerer sink, environment restoration, bulk entry/summary aggregation, and all existing bulk behavior;
+- `1076 passed, 5 deselected, 2 warnings in 136.25s` for the full sequential
+  direct suite.

+The next practical step is to run a small real Tier 0 sample with the managed bulk runner and inspect `pass_metrics` distributions, one model at a time.
+Use the existing fixed order/profile and do not launch parallel workers.
+Based on actual high-count pass IDs, select the next migration or grouping target rather than guessing from source order.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work